What is it like when those closest to you are not there any longer?

 “Can there be a tie?”

-“There’s one overtime, and the first team to score wins the game.
+“Yes.
+Then there’s one overtime, and the first team to score wins the game.
 If neither team scores in overtime, it’s a tie.”

 “So, in a way, it’s like basketball?”